bcgsc/biobloom/README.md

 ./configure –-with-boost=/boost/path --prefix=/BBT/PATH && make install
 ```

+<a name="2"></a>
-Generating Bloom Filters from Reference Sequences with Biobloommaker
+2. Generating Bloom Filters from Reference Sequences with Biobloommaker
 ======
 To create bloom filters from a FastA file, the FastA file must by indexed.
 Indexing can
 be done by programs like [samtools](https://github.com/samtools/samtools) (faidx) or [fastahack](https://github.com/ekg/fastahack).